Happy New Year!

 thanks for featuring 👍🏻— Prashant Sani (@prashantsani) 4 March 2017

 I launched some of my best work during this year.
 Because of the success of my portfolio website, I got to work with some of the most talented professionals from the industry.

 Hackerbay is a technology consulting company based out of Berlin and San-Francisco.
-Hackerbay approached me during the month of April to have their responsive website developed.
-I worked on the front-end code for the website.
+During April 2017, Hackerbay approached me to have their responsive website developed.
+I worked on the front-end code for the site.
 The content and design were managed by their team.

 I built a custom HTML5 accordion for the People and Service pages.
 The HTML5 History API fires up every time a button is clicked to open up an accordion.
 A user can share the URL and the respective accordion opens up on page load.
 Also, user can navigate to the respective accordian item using browser’s forward/back buttons.

 One of the most noticeable features of the site includes a creative SVG Text Masking for videos on Home and Culture Pages.
 We used a static image for mobile to save user bandwidth and also, for most of the devices, video auto-buffering is disabled.
 Neither Mobile loads the video nor the mobile image is loaded on desktop.

 The subtle SVG animations on Culture and Service page definitely lights up the mood for the user.

 I was contacted by Adar, Inc for front-end development of the Resources and NFA sections of one of their websites, Nerdio.
 Since the website was already built on WordPress, I was asked to extend the theme by creating a "page-type" for the new pages.
 I had to write the code in a much unobtrusive way.
 The content sections of the new pages had a very different look and feel, but shared the same header and footer.